 Memorandums of understanding have been established between the Texas A&M International University, CSON and clinical practice facilities.
-As part of our agreement the SON will abide by the clinical practice facilities policies and procedures.
+As part of our agreement, the SON will abide by the clinical practice facilities policies and procedures.
 These policies and procedures may include immunization or health guidelines which may be more stringent than what is defined below.

-All admitted nursing students shall have all immunizations current and documented via the immunization tracking system utilized by TAMIU-CSON.
-Failure in providing documentation prior to the first class day of each semester will result in not being allowed to attend clinical.
+To be eligible for clinical coursework, all admitted nursing students shall have all immunizations current and documented via the immunization tracking system (Verified Credentials) utilized by TAMIU-CSON.
+Failure to provide documentation prior to the first class day of each semester will result in not being allowed to attend clinical.